UniMath/agda-unimath/src/finite-algebra/finite-rings.lagda.md

 ## Properties

-### There is a finite number of ways to equip a finite type with a structure of ring
+### There is a finite number of ways to equip a finite type with the structure of a ring

 ```agda
 module _